JohnHammond/ctf-katana/README.md

 	Some CTFs have me solve wordsearchs as part of a challenge (TJCTF 2018).
 This code is super helpful: [https://github.com/robbiebarrat/word-search](https://github.com/robbiebarrat/word-search)

+* "Unflattening" Base64 in lowercase or uppercase

+	Some time ago we needed to recover the original Base64 string from one that is in all lowercase or all uppercase.
+Caleb wrote a good script to smartly do this: [https://pastebin.com/HprZcHrY](https://pastebin.com/HprZcHrY)

 * Password-protected Zip Files:  [`fcrackzip`][fcrackzip] and `zip2john.py`